NBizzell/time-lapse-crystals/Lesson-2/README.md

 ### Extension

-1. Students can attempt to take timelapse photographs using a Bash Script using [Bash Timelapse](worksheet4.md) worksheet for support
+1. Students can attempt to take time-lapse photographs using a Bash Script using [Bash Time-lapse](worksheet4.md) worksheet for support

 ### Homework